 Robert Duehmig has nearly 20 years of experience working in education and health policy at the state and national level.
 As Interim Director, he is responsible for overall office communication and the Annual Oregon Rural Health Conference.
 In addition, he oversees the State Office of Rural Health Grant and the ORH Workforce Team, including provider incentives and recruitment and retention services.
 Contact Robert if you have questions regarding the Oregon Rural Health Conference, state or federal policy relating to workforce and rural health or communication.

 Laura Potter joined the ORH after years of experience as an attorney and manager of a large nonprofit focused on cancer.
 Laura oversees the ORH Administrative Team.
-In addition, she supervises logistical support for the Annual Oregon Rural Health Conference and the Annual Forum on Aging in Rural Oregon, office HR and compliance issues.
-Contact Laura if you have questions regarding conference logistics and program administration.
+In addition, she supervises logistical support for the Annual Oregon Rural Health Conference and the Annual Forum on Aging in Rural Oregon, office HR and compliance issues, and administers the Oregon Rural Practitioner and Oregon Rural Volunteer EMS Provider tax credit programs.
+Contact Laura if you have questions regarding conference logistics and tax credit program administration.

 Field Services Program Manager